Neil Robertson: 2013–2017

-Robertson reached the final of the 2015 Masters by defeating O'Sullivan 6–1 in the semi-finals, marking the first time O'Sullivan had been eliminated at that stage of the event after ten previous wins.
+At the 2015 Masters, Robertson progressed to the final after defeating O'Sullivan 6–1 in the semi-finals, marking the first time O'Sullivan had ever lost a semi-finals match in the competition after ten previous wins.
 In the final, Robertson suffered the heaviest defeat in the Masters since 1988, as Murphy outplayed him to triumph 2–10.
 He won his only European Tour event of the year at the Gdynia Open by beating Williams 4–0, his third career title in Poland.
 Robertson secured emphatic 10–2 and 13–5 wins over Jamie Jones and Carter to face Barry Hawkins in the quarter-finals of the 2015 World Championship.
-Both players compiled four centuries to match a Crucible record of eight centuries in a best-of-25-frames match, but eventually Robertson lost 12–13.
-After the tournament, Robertson, who had won four ranking titles since his world title in 2010, stated "I truly believe I have underachieved in my career and I've got to put the work in to reach my potential."
+Both players compiled four centuries to match a World Championship record of eight centuries in a best-of-25-frames match, but eventually Robertson lost 12–13.
+After the tournament, Robertson, who had won four ranking titles since his world title in 2010, stated: "I truly believe I have underachieved in my career."

-Robertson claimed his first major title in over twelve months by beating Allen 10–5 in the final of the 2015 Champion of Champions in November.
+In the 2015 Champion of Champions in November, Robertson claimed his first major title in over twelve months.
 At the UK Championship, in their third-round match, Thepchaiya Un-Nooh missed the final black for a 147, before Robertson made a 145 break in the next frame and went on to win 6–2.
-Later in the event he whitewashed Selby 6–0 in their semi-final and then captured the title for the second time with a 10–5 win against Liang Wenbo in the final.
+Later in the event, he whitewashed Selby 6–0 in their semi-final and then captured the title for the second time with a 10–5 win against Liang Wenbo in the final.
 Robertson also became the first player to make a 147 break in a Triple Crown final.
 It was the first final in the event not to feature a player from the United Kingdom.